herlesupreeth/CoIMS_Wiki/README.md

 **Make sure the SIM card is placed in the default/first SIM slot of the device (only for multi-sim capable devices)**

 Download the [CoIMS](https://play.google.com/store/apps/details?id=com.sherle.coims) Carrier Config app from play store.
-Then, run the app
+Then, run the app.

-Important points/values to note after running the app for this app to enable VoLTE

-- "App has Carrier Privileges" must be true
-- "SIM Carrier Id" must not be -1 (i.e Unknown Carrier) - **Not shown in Android 8.0 and 8.1 devices**
-- "carrier_volte_provisioned_bool" must be true
+In the app, select **Force Enable IMS** to enable VoLTE/VoWiFi.
+The app will check for Carrier Privileges and if the app has Carrier Privileges, it will enable VoLTE/VoWiFi on the device.

 #### Step 7: Additional IMS settings only for Samsung and Mediatek chipset devices

+**Samsung IMS settings secret menu no longer works on devices running Android 10 and above.
+Use method mentioned here - https://xdaforums.com/t/tutorial-guide-how-to-access-ims-settings-on-modern-samsung-devices-without-computer.4646908/ instead.**

 <p align="justify">
 	After installation of the app, access the options menu on the right hand top corner and select Samsung/Mediatek IMS Settings option based on your device chipset and edit the IMS settings accordingly to enable desired IMS features